Admissions FAQs

 When is the application deadline?

-Freshmen applicants must complete the ApplyTexas or Common App application by December 1.
-Transfer applicants must complete the ApplyTexas or Common App application by March 1.
+Freshmen applicants must complete the Common App application by December 1.
+Transfer applicants must complete the Common App application by March 1.
 Current UT Austin students applying to add or change majors must apply by May 1.
 Depending on the program you are considering, an audition, interview or portfolio may be required.

 Back To Contents

-When will I know whether or not I've been accepted?
+When will I know whether or not I've been admitted?

 Freshmen and external transfer students will be notified of their acceptance by the UT Austin Office of Admissions through their MyStatus pages.
 Freshmen notices are distributed by March 1.
 External transfer notices are typically distributed in June.
 Current students at UT Austin applying to the department will receive a notification through their internal transfer application portal in June.